History

 2004 Southern Nevada Water Pipeline Proposal

-2006 Great Basin National Heritage Route declared by
+2006 Great Basin National Heritage Area declared by Congress